mozilla/skywriter/docs/pluginguide/extpoints.html.markdown

 subtitle: About the built-in extension points
 ---

-Reference to the builtin extension points...
+This will be a reference to the built-in extension points.